zC4sTr0/desafio-qrcapital/README.md

 # Competences

-There's several hard skills which I want to prove I have in this challenge:
+There are several hard skills which I want to prove I have in this challenge: